stevenroose/covenants.info/content/proposals/direct-introspection.md

 - `OP_INSPECTNUMOUTPUTS`
 - `OP_TXWEIGHT`

-Implementation and usage of these opcodes is rather straight-forward.
+Implementation and usage of these opcodes is rather straightforward.

 #### General opcode

 An example of the latter approach would be `OP_TX`, a single opcode that takes a specifier from the stack that the user can use to indicate what parts of the transaction they want.
-The benefits of this approach are that more transaction data be requested using less script bytes.
+The benefits of this approach are that more transaction data be requested using fewer script bytes.

 A potential implementation of `OP_TX` could be based on the specification of `OP_TXHASH` as described in [this section](/proposals/txhash/#potential-extensions) where the same specifier can be